 About 35km further north of Sligo along the coast will bring you to the popular seaside resort town of Bundoran in County Donegal.
 Bundoran is another famous location for surfing.
 Continuing on this route northwards will bring you into the mountainous heart of Donegal through towns such as Donegal, Ballybofey and the counties largest town Letterkenny.
 Well worth a visit is the 17th century heritage town of Ramelton located another 10km north of Letterkenny at the mouth of the River Lennon where it flows into Lough Swilly.

 The northwest offers many challenging golf courses that welcome visitors all year round including Westport Golf Club and Claremorris Golf Club.
-The North and West Coast Links represent 12 fine championship links courses throughout this beautiful part of Ireland.
+North & West Coast Links offers unforgettable golf trips in Ireland and showcases 13 of the best links golf courses throughout this beautiful part of Ireland.
 As mentioned above fishing and surfing are popular in this region as are walking and cycling.
 You could also enjoy the beautiful beaches and mountainous scenery of Sligo and Donegal on horseback by taking part in one of the riding vacations lead by the Horse Holiday Farm.
 Or why not climb Croagh Patrick, Ireland's third highest mountain and famous for its pilgrimage and the legend of St Patrick.
 Croagh Patrick Walking Tours organises excellent walks here, as well as to other mountains on the west coast.

 Ballymote in County Sligo is the home of Eagles Flying, Ireland's largest sanctuary for birds of prey and owls.